 Ultrex vs. Wood

-Windows Wood windows offer classic beauty that, depending on the environment, can require maintenance and care.
+Wooden windows offer classic beauty that, depending on the environment can require maintenance and care.
 Infinity windows capture the beautiful details and profiles of wood — without the maintenance.

 ULTREX MORE VIEWABLE GLASS THIN SLEEK FRAME